-3. Increased internal collaboration
+3. Increased Internal Collaboration

 As RFP technology perpetually consolidates and condenses the tasks proposal teams perform, individual departments are communicating and collaborating more than ever before.
 Of course, the RFP process must reflect this trend.
-Collaboration should include contributors, SMEs, the pricing team, and bid managers to create a holistic and robust picture of your company.
+Collaboration should include contributors, SMEs, the pricing team and bid managers to create a holistic and robust picture of your company.

 However, this level of collaboration will expand to include more than just the people contributing to an RFP.
-In addition to the RFP process itself, there is a call to bring together entire data systems to inform content.
+In addition to the RFP process itself, there’s a call to bring together entire data systems to inform content.
 For example, companies must integrate CRM and CPQ systems to provide an accurate image of customer data.
 When proposal teams can see the latest customer information in a CRM, they can have better insight into what will be relevant going into the RFP process.
 It’s this high-level, strategic thinking that pushes the boundaries of RFP technology.

-4. Automated design templates
+4. Automated Design Templates

 It’s not just the proposal writing process that benefits from technological advances in automation.
 Developing a design template and addressing the complexities that come with it, like adjusting formatting and creating graphics, is often tedious.
-As such, there’s a high demand for design software that creates pre-formatted, reusable, and adjustable design templates.
+As such, there’s a high demand for design software that creates pre-formatted, reusable and adjustable design templates.
 Although helpful, programs like Microsoft Word and Adobe InDesign don’t provide the collaborative capabilities necessary in today’s proposal industry.

 Design software, obviously, is not new in the slightest.
 Programs tailored specifically to developing RFP responses, however, are still somewhat of a challenge to find.
 This could be due to differences in the structures of various RFPs.
 Some proposals, like those that are common for software development, consist almost entirely of spreadsheets and feature very little design.
 In the near future, though, we can expect to see more design software emerging with RFP-specific functionalities and customizations.

-5. RFP tracking
+5. RFP Tracking

 Often, companies write RFPs under the impression that the process is over and done with after they submit a proposal.
 This couldn’t be further from the truth.
 Tracking your RFP responses provides a holistic view of your success and better insight to your sales team.
 It allows you to analyze important data like the time you spend on each proposal and how many bids you win.
 Ultimately, having access to this information can help you better shape your process and invest in RFP technology that’s worthwhile.

 As you can see, there’s no need to worry about robots phasing out your job anytime soon.
-The focus of new tech trends in the RFP industry is not to automate the entire process, but to shorten tedious tasks that cause inefficiencies.
+The focus of new tech trends in the RFP industry isn’t to automate the entire process, but to shorten tedious tasks that cause inefficiencies.
 After all, RFP responses always need a human touch.
 And as long as RFPs continue to be evaluated by real humans, this is bound to remain unchanged.